-Fortunately, CSE offers paid experiential learning that pairs students with faculty.
-Nearly 40 percent of students in CSE jump at this opportunity.
+Fortunately, the college offers paid experiential learning that pairs students with faculty.
+Nearly 40 percent of students in the College of Science and Engineering jump at this opportunity.
 Many of these hands-on positions are supported by a faculty grant or privately funded by generous donors and alumni who themselves have benefited from the experience during college.

 “Joseph was an RA with me for about one-and-a-half years,” Mitchell said.
 “He helped me with a lot of data acquisition and formatting.
 This is an extremely time-consuming process, and he was very efficient.”

 Ogega blossomed under his faculty advisor.

 “When he first started, he seemed a little worried that he didn't know how to self-manage these tasks that were not clearly defined,” Mitchell said, “but as we worked together more he figured out what was going on and this led to him being a very valuable student RA.”

 In addition to helping cover his bills, the research position gave Ogega a new career perspective.

 “I wouldn’t know anything in computer programming or the field of risk analysis and data mining now if Professor Cramer didn’t initially help me,” Ogega said.
 “Working with Assistant Professor Mitchell exposed me to new ways of learning and widened how I look at things today.
 He taught me everything that I’m proud of knowing.”